Darlaa's Story

 Others need to be wary and courteous of those that suffer from this debilitating condition.

-This can only be accomplished with educating people about Complex Regional Pain
+This can only be accomplished with educating people about Complex Regional Pain Syndrome.

 In order to better facilitate a better understanding of RSD, I propose that an association